 \section{Conclusion}

-In this paper, we presented the first systematic security analysis of the NES systems.
-Our dissection of NES architectures found that the NES systems introduce 12 novel threat vectors that can be exploited in certain scenarios.
-The White-box and Black-box assessment of NES risks demonstrates that both commercial and open-source implementations of NES exhibit an average over 70\% vulnerability rate under context poisoning and manipulation via imperceptible user actions.
+In this paper, we presented the first systematic security analysis of NES systems.
+Our dissection of NES architectures revealed 12 novel threat vectors exploitable through imperceptible developer actions.
+Both commercial and open-source NES implementations exhibit an average over 70\% vulnerability rate under context contamination and manipulation.
 The user study reveals a gap in awareness and verification of associated security risks.
-These findings emphasize the urgent necessity for security-aware design patterns and automated defensive measures in future AI-assisted programming environments.
+These findings emphasize the urgent need for security-aware design patterns and automated defenses in future AI-assisted programming environments.